Technical

 Figure 1: Experts were asked “Do you see any of the following as a weak point in successful cell therapy manufacturing.”

-We gathered insight from more than 300 industry experts through our CRB Horizons: 2022 Life Sciences report to inform a vision for cell therapy facility design that can help address this and other challenges.
+We gathered insight from more than 300 industry experts through our CRB Horizons: 2022 Life Sciences report4 to inform a vision for cell therapy facility design that can help address this and other challenges.
 Cell therapies hold incredible promise to treat previously incurable conditions such as cancers and autoimmune disorders.
 But they come with unique challenges, owing to the personalized nature of the treatments—one patient per treatment for autologous cell therapy.
 Manufacturing such small batches requires specialized equipment and skilled operators.

-These were among the weak points that industry experts identified when we asked them about successful cell therapy manufacturing for CRB’s Horizons: 2022 Life Sciences report (see Figure 1).
-To broaden patient access to these curative therapies, any solution to the challenges of cell therapy manufacturing must reduce costs.
+These were among the weak points that industry experts identified when we asked them about successful cell therapy manufacturing for CRB’s Horizons: 2022 Life Sciences report (see Figure 1).4 To broaden patient access to these curative therapies, any solution to the challenges of cell therapy manufacturing must reduce costs.

 In this article, we will discuss how designing flexible, commercial-ready facilities is important to address three of the many challenges: